sveltejs/svelte/documentation/docs/07-misc/07-v5-migration-guide.md

 ### Hydration works differently

-Svelte 5 makes use of comments during server side rendering which are used for more robust and efficient hydration on the client.
-As such, you shouldn't remove comments from your HTML output if you intend to hydrate it, and if you manually authored HTML to be hydrated by a Svelte component, you need to adjust that HTML to include said comments at the correct positions.
+Svelte 5 makes use of comments during server-side rendering which are used for more robust and efficient hydration on the client.
+Thus, you shouldn't remove comments from your HTML output if you intend to hydrate it, and if you manually authored HTML to be hydrated by a Svelte component, you need to adjust that HTML to include said comments at the correct positions.

 ### `onevent` attributes are delegated